Supporting Educators • Promoting Learning

 In a recent feature on this subject, US pedagogy journal Clavier Companion surveyed Facebook groups incognito, concluding that the benefits of participation increase in some of the smaller, more intimate groups which maintain a clear focus.

-It is this suggestion, among other things, which underpins the creation of my own online club, the Pianodao Tea Room.
+It is this suggestion, among other things, which underpins the creation of my own online club, the Pianodao Music Club.
 This is essentially a supportive community where membership numbers will remain capped so as to maintain the lovely atmosphere that has quickly been established.

 Find out how you can join here.